"Where can I find RapidVisa testimonials?"

 No. The USCIS says your fees pay for the process, which is completed even if you are not granted a green card.
 In other words, you are paying to have them look at your case, not to approve your green card.

-Law schools do not teach anything about preparing visa petitions.
-If a lawyer knows how to do an Adjustment of Status, he learned it on his own like anybody else.
-Because RapidVisa specializes in these processes we do many more petitions than any lawyer could ever do.
+Because RapidVisa and our in-house law firm, RapidVisa Legal, specialize in these processes we do many more petitions than any lawyer could ever do.
 This means we have more real-world, current experience with the process than most lawyers.
-But we can’t give you legal advice or represent you before the USCIS in the extremely unlikely case that representation is necessary.
+But we can't give you legal advice or represent you before the USCIS in the extremely unlikely case that representation is necessary.

 Your check will be cashed when they accept your petition.
 If there is something wrong with your initial submission they will return your entire package to you along with the uncashed check.